smartbch/docs/developers-guide/runmultinode.md

-### 3. On the node which create validator after chain startup
+### 3. Join in as a validator after genesis

+You can also join in an already-running smartBCH chain as a new validator.

 #### Step 0: create new validator

-Follow the step 0,1,2 in `On the nodes which do not generate the genesis file`, and use these key info to build command below:
+Follow the step 0,1,2 described in the above section 1, to get the validator account key and the consensus key.
+Then, you can use these key information to build command below:

 ```
 ./smartbchd staking \